Helping millions of people navigate the world of technology.

 Step 3: Switch to the Startup tab and click on Open Task Manager.

-Step 4: Select a third-party app or program and click the Disable button.
+Step 4: Select a third-party app > click Disable.
 Repeat this step to disable all third-party apps and programs.

-Restart your PC to enter the clean boot state, and then try to uninstall the app again.
+Restart your PC to enter the clean boot state and uninstall the app again.

 Was this helpful?